TanuaPaul/assign4/Readme.md

     •FlightDate should be in YYYY-MM-dd format
     •Data should be sorted in ascending order  by flightdate

-- Get List of airports in US  from which flights are not departed in the month  of  2008 January •Output should contain 4 columns  City,State,Country,IATA (i.e airport code)
+- Get List of airports in the USA  from which flights are not departed in the month  of  2008 January •Output should contain 4 columns  City,State,Country,IATA (i.e airport code)

 Traverse to ```com.coding.assignment.problem2``` and open  ```AirlineDataAnalysis.scala``` .You can write your logic in the same scala object.